Psychology Engagement Awards

 - how you plan/expect to draw from your knowledge of psychology during the experience

-We only accept the essay and statement in PDF format.
+Note: We can only accept the essay and statement in PDF format.

 Prior to the distribution of funding, you will be required to provide documentation that confirms your stated plans.